lf-/gankra.github.io/blah/swift-abi/index.md

 * The main piece of complexity in the system for getting witness tables is that it provides a runtime reflection system for spidering through the type metadata of generic types and their associated types because you need to be able to get their witnesses too.

 * I think Swift technically stabilized the set of enum tag packing optimizations it can perform, but no clue what those are.
 Sorry eddyb.

+* Zero cost abstractions Really Aren't if they ever need to be compiled polymorphically, watch out!

 *collapses*